 But, do know this... you are doing all the right things by identifying this as a related SPD issue, getting him into OT and having a consistent night time routine.
 And, until he gets some good sensory integrative OT under his belt, you may have to ride this one out.
 Know if won't be forever, but it will require some patience (and naps for you!) from you until then.
 I KNOW it is difficult.
 I KNOW you are tired.
 This will eventually resolve (or improve significantly).

-The Sensory Processing Disorder Bookstore.
+can about SPD.
 Make sure your OT is experienced in SI theories and treatment, and is approaching his therapy through that lens (i.e., working on neurological reorganization and regulation issues).
-Read the following articles, in particular: Using SI Theory To Solve Problems At Home (there is a particular section about sleep in it), Helping Baby Sleep (although some of it is geared for younger kids, it may still be helpful), SPD And Potty Training (although focused on potty training, it discusses the interoceptive sense which regulates sleep as well), Are You Ready For Sensory Itegrative OT? (helps you find the BEST OT and know their role and yours in therapy... what you need to know before starting OT), and 5 articles on the science of sleep.
-Try giving him an Epsom Salts Bath in the evening a few days a week.
+Read the following articles, in particular: Using SI Theory To Solve Problems At Home (there is a particular section about sleep in it), Helping Baby Sleep (although some of it is geared for younger kids, it may still be helpful), SPD And Potty Training (although focused on potty training, it discusses the interoceptive sense which regulates sleep as well), Are You Ready For Sensory Itegrative OT? (helps you find the BEST OT and know their role and yours in therapy... what you need to know before starting OT) Try giving him an Epsom Salts Bath in the evening a few days a week.
 Use deep pressure massage techniques on him before bed

 .
 Use a white noise machine or nature sound machine.
 As the OT if he is old enough for a weighted blanket, otherwise, stuff him and a ton of stuffed animals into a sleeping bag for bed... a nice tight, deep pressure feeling to help regulate his system).